jsiegenthaler/homebridge-eosstb/README.md

 Because you are a helper, I need your feedback

 # TO-DO as of 03.12.2020
-* Test with profiles
+* Test with profiles - try and find a way to get the EOS box profile channels
-* Re-write the plugin to get the right Homekit icon
+* Re-write the plugin to get the right Homekit icon.
+I hate the House icon

 # homebridge-eosstb